-And when you see what they did for these sweet animals to celebrate Christmas, you just might need to grab the tissue box.
-Get a load of this video, where Christmas gifts were set out for the dogs to choose from, and each pup got their turn to pick out what they liked best.
+When you see what they did for the sweet animals in its care last Christmas, you just might need to grab the tissue box.
+Get a load of this video, where the staff set out Christmas gifts for the dogs to choose from, and each pup got their turn to pick out what they liked best.
 They call it “Santa Paws Day.”

-@judee said, “It’s so lovely that they get to choose their toys!” @TheGer85305145 replied with, “I love this!
+Commenter @judee said, “It’s so lovely that they get to choose their toys!” @TheGer85305145 replied with, “I love this!
 Thank you for sharing!
-Such happy dogs… And @DoBetterDD chimed in with, “Pure joy.
+Such happy dogs,” while @DoBetterDD chimed in with, “Pure joy.
 Thanks for all your hard work in 2021.”

 But it’s perhaps this reply from @bluredfrank that sums up how we’re all feeling about it:

-Dogs Trust Ireland offers plenty of different ways that people can support them and these animals, from fundraising to volunteering to corporate sponsorship.
-And based on this video and how many gifts were sent in from supporters, it’s clear that plenty of people are passionate about their mission.
+Dogs Trust Ireland offers plenty of different ways that people can support the cause and these animals, from fundraising to volunteering to corporate sponsorship.
+And based on this video and how many gifts supporters sent in last year, it’s clear that plenty of people are passionate about the mission, too.

-But no matter where you live, this is the perfect time of year to think about giving back and helping local shelters in your area in some way, shape, or form.
+No matter where you live, this is the perfect time of year to think about giving back and helping local shelters in your area.
 Whether it’s volunteering to walk the dogs, donating toys, food, and supplies, or giving a monetary donation, no amount of help is too little.
 You can find local pet charities in your area here.
 While it’s upsetting to think about how many animals are still waiting to be adopted, there’s comfort in knowing there are so many good people out there who are doing their part to make a difference in their lives.

 - Should you get a health and dog DNA kit?
 Here’s what you need to know about this new trend